[the explosives detonate in Peter's hand and everybody screams]

 - In the Beast Wars episode Gorilla Warfare, Optimus Primal has an explosive mind-altering bee attached to his chest, which he returns to the Predacons during the episode's climax.
 After removing the bee from his enraged leader, Scorponok stands around looking at the device until it explodes in both of their faces.

 - Family Guy: While the Griffin family are playing with fireworks, Peter takes ten m80s, ties them together, and lights their fuses.
 As he explains what he has created, the m80s explode in his hand, blowing off his fingers.
-This little moment even provides the page quote.

 - It actually happens twice in "Operation: Rabbit".
 First, Bugs Bunny hands Wile E. Coyote a lit stick of dynamite; Wile.
 E is smart enough to douse the fuse, but is too busy bragging to notice the lit fuse on the other end.
 Later, Wile E. has to dispose of an exploding robot meant for Bugs by throwing it out the window, but it detonates right in his hands.